Program of Research

-Fatigue is one of the most common and disabling symptoms for many neurological conditions.
-Fatigue can create profound barriers to maintaining employment, participating in social leisure activities, and engaging in self-care behaviors that can have a substantial impact on individuals and their families.
+Fatigue is one of the most common and disabling symptoms of many neurological disorders.
+Fatigue can create profound barriers to maintaining employment, participating in social and leisure activities, and engaging in self-care behaviors.

 People with neurological conditions often have comorbidities that can accelerate functional declines.
 A common comorbidity in people with neurological conditions is obesity.
 Obesity can initiate and accelerate a cycle of functional declines.
 It can adversely affect mobility, fatigue, and mood, which subsequently increases barriers to engaging in healthy behaviors.
 Our research team focuses on developing and testing novel weight management interventions.

 Our most recent work focuses on evaluating and refining a novel weight management interventions called SystemCHANGE developed by Dr. Shirley M. Moore.
 SystemCHANGE is based on ecological frameworks of behavior change, which shifts the focus from changing cognitions to changing the environment in which the behavior is performed.
 The SystemCHANGE weight management intervention focuses on promoting a healthy diet, engaging in physical activity and exercise, and supporting self-management behaviors among people with multiple sclerosis or stroke.

 Self-management behaviors can play a vital role in improving the quality of life among people with disabling neurological conditions.
 Self-management behaviors are tasks and skills that are needed to effectively manage a disease.
 Self-management tasks and skills include problem solving, decision making, utilizing resources, communicating with others, taking action, and self-tailoring.
 Our research team focuses on using quantitative, qualitative and mixed methods to understand how to promote and support self-management behaviors.